openlookeng/hetu-core/hetu-docs/en/connector/hive-gcs-tutorial.md

 -   GCS access:

-    > Here are example values for all GCS configuration properties which can be set in Hive catalog properties file:
+    > Here are examples of values for all GCS configuration properties which can be set in Hive catalog properties file:
     >
     > ``` properties
     > # JSON key file used to access Google Cloud Storage